HaxeFlixel/flixel-docs/documentation/02_handbook/18-gamepads.html.md

 - MFi
 - PS Vita

+For most gamepads HaxeFlixel will automatically detect the model and abstract the API inputs under a common "universal" gamepad model based on the Xbox 360 layout.
+The underlying device-specific "raw" inputs are still available for you to poll direclty, if you choose.

-Here's some example logic for basic detection of Xbox 360 controller input:
+Here's some example logic for basic detection using the "universal" gamepad API:

 ``` haxe
 import flixel.FlxG;